|A quarter of a century, more or less|

 I suggested an 'entering stage' in which men should be entered one by one.
 Capture being compulsory, we both felt it should be the binding factor between the entering and movement stage.
 The alternative would be a flat entering stage, almost as if sneaking in an opening position of sorts after all.
 Moreover, preventing capture in the entering stage would require an extra rule and we both were rather fond of Occam's razor.

 It's good to realize at this point that 'feeding' is an important concept in column checkers.
-Since capture is compulsory, it may allow you to force an opponent to capture as many men as you can possibly feed him, making sure beforehand that you can remove the guard(s) as part of the same combination.
+Since capture is compulsory, it allows you to force an opponent to capture as many men as you can possibly feed him, while making sure beforehand that you can remove the guard(s) as part of the same combination.
 It leaves you with a large liberated column, which is good.

 So we started putting men on the board in our first game, using no other rules than entering a man if not obliged to capture, and capturing in all directions.
 The movement stage would thus turn into an 'all kings Lasca'.
 Soon Ed had sneakily managed an anchorman waiting to capture a particular piece that he started feeding around the board.
 It followed his lead compulsory, like a dog.
 He eventually liberated a column of ten or thereabouts, and I was still stuck with a similar pile of men in hand - what later would be coined the 'shadowpiece'.

 Five minutes later actually.
 It soon turned out that a phase where one player would have all men on the board, while the other was still forced to enter, was unsatisfactory.
 The player on the board would have little trouble eating the entered pieces one by one.
-So we decided that if one player had entered his last man, the other would be entitled, or obliged rather, to enter his remaining men as one piece.
+So we decided that if one player had entered his last man, the other would have to enter his remaining men as one piece.
 Thus the players would always be 'on the board' on successive turns.

 Negative feedback brings balance, and this was negative feedback for sure.
 If you fed a large number of men during the entering stage, to create a large piece, the opponent would get a comparable large piece, and be allowed to enter it, as a whole, on a square of his choice.
 That was something to seriously consider, before embarking on a feeding frenzy.
 It was immediately clear that the 'shadowpiece' would have considerable strategical implications.